flowup/backend-services/tracker/README.md

 ## Tracker

-Tracker is a service that is providing methods for tracking events.
-Event is specified by its ID and contains all the tracked periods.
+Tracker is a service that is providing methods for the tracking events.
+Event is specified by it's ID and contains all the tracked periods.
 Every period has start and stop time.
 With Tracker service such events can be created, stopped and eventually started again.
 Service allows you to total all the periods when given event was active.

 ## Code Example